pkolchanov/GroupsShelf/README.md

 <img src="./img/GroupMenu.png" width="600" />

 ### Rename Groups palette
-The palette for renaming all groups in the font.
+The palette to rename all groups in the font.
 It's useful for removing or adding prefixes and suffixes, like `KO_` and `.1`.
 You can choose between substring or regular expression substitution.
 It's also updates related kerning pairs.

 <img src="./img/RenameGroups.png" width="230" />

 ### Fix Groups palette

-- `Remove groups without kerning paris` literally deletes those groups.
+- `Remove groups without kern pairs` literally deletes those groups.
 - `Add missing composites` will add composites for all groups.

 <img src="./img/FixGroups.png" width="230" />